sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

-# JavaScript Interview Questions And Answers
+# JavaScript Interview Questions And Answers - All Levels

 ### Question 1.
 What is programming language?